cyberbotics/webots/docs/automobile/vehicle-toyota.md

 ## ToyotaPriusWheel

-Model of the Toyota Prius wheels using the generic [VehicleWheel](vehiclewheel.md) PROTO including physic properties and textures
+Model of the Toyota Prius wheels using the generic [VehicleWheel](vehiclewheel.md) PROTO including physic properties and textures.
-The contactMaterial is "ToyotaPriusWheels"
+The contactMaterial is "ToyotaPriusWheels".
-Size: 195/65 R15
+Size: 195/65 R15.
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

 %figure